2007 World Music Awards

 The 2007 World Music Awards (19th annual World Music Awards) was held November 4, 2007 in Monaco for the first time in several years.
 Awards were presented based on record sales rather than any vote.
 All proceeds from the evening were donated to the construction of a hospital in Darfur.
 The show was hosted by Julian McMahon.
-Performers included Nightwish, Akon, Amr Diab, Avril Lavigne, Cascada, Celine Dion, Ciara, Laura Pausini, Maná and Rihanna.
+Performers included Nightwish, Akon, Amr Diab, Avril Lavigne, Cascada, Céline Dion, Ciara, Laura Pausini, Maná and Rihanna.